kcp-dev/helm-charts/charts/kcp/README.md

     ingressClassName: "nginx" # use the ingress class of your ingress controller
 ```

-To facilitate tls passthrough, the default `values.yaml` include suitable annotations on the `Ingress` object for nginx-ingress-controller.
+To facilitate TLS passthrough, the default `values.yaml` includes suitable annotations on the `Ingress` object for nginx-ingress-controller.
 If you are using another ingress controller, you might have to add additional annotations to enable TLS passthrough.

 #### 3. OpenShift Route